mathspp/mathspp/pages/02.blog/chatgpt-for-quick-prototyping/item.md

 The examples that follow will show two features that I prototyped quickly for my blog by interacting with ChatGPT-4.
 I will share screenshots of my initial interactions with ChatGPT-4 over the [TypingMind](https://typingmind.com) interface.

+The features can be tested out in this article but they will have issues!
+As I said, these are just prototypes created with the help of ChatGPT!
+If you find any issues with these features, feel free to reach out to me or to comment below.
+Your help is much appreciated!

 ## Share on selection